-ACTIVITY 4: USE YOUR "WORD DETECTIVE" SKILLS
+ACTIVITY 3: USE YOUR "WORD DETECTIVE" SKILLS

 See if you can match the scientific names with the common names.
 All you need to do is use "word detective" skills.
 Think of words you know that look or sound like the scientific names.
-Use the process of elimination by starting with the matches that are easier to figure out.
+Start with the matches that are easiest.

-- 1) Daucus carota \\\\\
+- 1) Daucus carota

-- 2) Solanum tuberosum \\\\\
+- 2) Solanum tuberosum

-- 3) Pinus cembra \\\\\
+- 3) Pinus cembra

 - 4) Acer saccharum

-- 5) Juglans nigra \\\\\
+- 5) Juglans nigra

 - 6) Citrus sinensis

 - 7) Sophara japonica

 - 8) Primula vulgaris

-- 9) Papaver orientale \\\\\
+- 9) Papaver orientale

 - 10) Paulownia imperialis